When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Introduction

-In security terms, this behavioral threat extends beyond model manipulation into the human decision loop.
-Prior work~\cite{szegedy2014intriguing,goodfellow2015explaining,yuan2019adversarial} on adversarial machine learning largely targets the model itself, by altering inputs, parameters, or training data to change predictions.
-In contrast, \textit{adversarial explanation attacks (AEAs)} hold the model itself fixed and explore how the adversary manipulates the form and framing of LLM-generated explanations to bias users toward accepting incorrect outputs.
-This reveals a cognitive attack surface on the AI to human communication channel, which remains exposed even when the underlying model is robust.
+This framing leads to a different notion of adversarial success.
+Classical adversarial examples ask whether a model changes its prediction.
+AEAs ask whether a user continues to trust a wrong prediction when it is explained in a persuasive, authoritative, or otherwise credible way.
+We therefore treat trust under error as the behavioral analogue of attack success, while explicitly distinguishing it from model accuracy.
 We quantify this vulnerability through a \textit{trust miscalibration gap}: a behavioral analogue of adversarial success that captures how often users continue to trust incorrect model outputs under adversarial explanations.
 This metric provides a compact way to assess adversarial influence at the cognitive layer of AI systems.
 Although our empirical study centers on AI-assisted decision making, the same mechanism underlies a wide range of human-centric AI systems, from conversational copilots to autonomous decision interfaces, where explanation framing can shape user judgment~\cite{miller2019explanation,breum2024persuasive}.

 Our study is grounded in established theories of trust calibration and persuasion.
 Decades of research on human interaction with automation and intelligent systems show that people's reliance on such systems depends on perceived competence, predictability, and intent~\cite{lee2004trust,hancock2011meta}.
 From a cognitive standpoint, prior research shows that humans alternate between analytical and heuristic reasoning, making peripheral cues, such as tone, confidence, or evidential framing, powerful drivers of trust~\cite{petty1986elaboration,cialdini2007influence}.
 These insights collectively suggest that both the content of explanations (reasoning and evidence) and their style (tone and presentation) can modulate user trust.
 Guided by these foundations, we design a controlled study that systematically varies these factors across four dimensions: reasoning mode, evidence type, communication style, and presentation format, to analyze how explanation framing shapes human vulnerability to persuasive AI communication.
 To guide our study, we ask the following research questions: